fatiando/fatiando/doc/install.rst

 <http://docs.python.org/3.4/howto/pyporting.html>`__,
 it does take work.
 And work takes time.
-Unfortunately, my time is quite limited at the moment and I can't work as much as I'd like on Fatiando.
-For the time being, I choose to spend my time improving the functionality of Fatiando first.
-In the future, the need to support both versions might arise and, hopefully, I'll have help to do that when the time comes.

-So, for the moment, **Fatiando is tested and works on Python 2.7**.
+For the moment, **Fatiando is tested and works on Python 2.7**.

+If you'd like to help us add support for Python 3, please get in touch through the `mailing list`_.

 Installing the dependencies
 ---------------------------